hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_standing_on_the_surface_of_a_dist_e7a67ad1-75a6-4fcf-aa2d-2e21930bbd72-0_2.content.md

 ## User Stories

-Our website is dedicated to sharing the stories of people who are passionate about space exploration and the search for extraterrestrial life.
+Our website is dedicated to sharing the stories of people who are passionate about space exploration and the search for Ex<wbr>tra<wbr>terre<wbr>strial life.
 Here are some user stories from our community:

 -   "I've always been fascinated by space and the possibility of life on other planets.
 The Ainautes are doing incredible work, and I love following their adventures." - Sarah, 28
 -   "The wallpaper on this website is amazing!
 It really captures the sense of wonder and awe that comes with exploring the unknown." - Tom, 35